Between this page and the search bar above, you should be able to self-solve most norns troubles that you’d run into.

 Connect via wifi and open maiden to see the error message when you again try to load the script.

-A common problem may be a MISSING INCLUDE.
+A common problem may be a missing engine.
 Check the output for something like:

 - If an update was recently applied, it may be necessary to manually re-apply it.